Dharmapuri (film): Release and reception

 Dharmapuri was released on 21 October 2006 on Diwali festival alongside Varalaru, Vallavan, Thalaimagan, E and Vattaram.

-Indiaglitz wrote: "Perarasu has dished out a movie that would certainly appease front-benchers.
-A commercial pot-boiler, the movie will be lapped by Vijayakanth's fans.
-Sure to make it big in rural centres, the movie also has enough stunt sequences for action-lovers".
-Sify wrote: "Dharmapuri is pure DMDK propaganda machinery working overtime.
+Sify wrote, "Dharmapuri is pure DMDK propaganda machinery working overtime.
 Perarasu who has written the story, screenplay, dialogue, lyrics and directed the film has given it a commercial coating – songs, fights, punch lines and a bit of glamour.
 As a political propaganda film, Perarasu has done a fairly decent job as he has worked the script to suit Captain’s screen image".
 Lajjavathi of Kalki called it a Perarasu film which stays with the formula and a political vehicle for Vijayakanth.
 She appreciated the performances of Vijayakanth and M. S. Bhaskar but panned Srikanth Deva's music and fight sequences and felt too many political dialogues and symbols gave an impression of watching an political film.
-Cinesouth wrote "'Dharmapuri' is a sorry film".
-Chennai Online wrote "Neither the characterisation, the story-line, the scenes nor the narrative style offers anything novel or exciting.
+Cinesouth wrote, "'Dharmapuri' is a sorry film".
+Malini Mannath of Chennai Online wrote, "Neither the characterisation, the story-line, the scenes nor the narrative style offers anything novel or exciting.
 And Vijaykanth is just about helpless to rise above such an insipid script".